-You Might Lose Some or All of Your Money: When you buy a certificate of deposit from a bank, the Federal government (through the FDIC) guaranties you will get your money back.
-Buying Investor Shares is not like that at all.
-The ability of the Company to make the distributions you expect, and ultimately to give you your money back, depends on a number of factors, including some beyond our control.
+You Might Lose Your Money: When you buy a certificate of deposit from a bank, the federal government (through the FDIC) guaranties you will get your money back.
+Buying Class A Shares is not like that at all.
+The ability of the Company to make the distributions you expect, and ultimately to give you your money back, depends on a number of factors, including some beyond its control.
 Nobody guaranties that you will receive distributions and you might lose some or all of your money.

-Risks of Real Estate Industry: Real estate can be risky and unpredictable.
+Risks of Real Estate Industry: Our assets will consist of indirect investments in real property (though the Project Entity), and real estate can be risky and unpredictable.
 For example, many experienced, informed people lost money when the real estate market declined in 2007-8.
 Time has shown that the real estate market goes down without warning, sometimes resulting in significant losses.
 Some of the risks of investing in real estate include changing laws, including environmental laws; floods, fires, and other acts of God, some of which are uninsurable; changes in national or local economic conditions; changes in government policies, including changes in interest rates established by the Federal Reserve; and international crises.
-The real estate market has been in an upswing for 10 years, suggesting that a downturn might be in the near future.
+The real estate market has been in an upswing for 10 years, but has been negatively affected by the pandemic and changes in space needs, suggesting that a downturn might be in the near future.

-Risks of Inflation and Rising Interest Rates: During 2022 consumer-level inflation reached levels not seen for 40 years, and the Federal Reserve has responded by raising interest rates significantly over the last 12 months.
-Historically, rising interest rates have been associated with lower real estate values because potential buyers cannot afford the higher mortgage payments.
+Risks of Inflation and Rising Interest Rates: During 2022 consumer-level inflation reached levels not seen for 40 years, and the Federal Reserve responded by raising interest rates significantly beginning in March 2022.
+Historically, rising interest rates have been associated with lower real estate values because potential buyers cannot afford higher mortgage payments.
 In addition, if inflation reduces real wages it could affect the ability of tenants to pay rent.